Petraeus scandal: Jill Kelley

-Jill Kelley (born Gilberte Khawam, June 3, 1975) the Ambassador to General Mattis and confidant to CIA Director Petraeus, who frequently entertained senior officers from nearby MacDill Air Force Base at her Tampa home.
+Jill Kelley (née Gilberte Khawam, 3 June 1975) the Ambassador to General Mattis and confidant to CIA Director Petraeus, who frequently entertained senior officers from nearby MacDill Air Force Base at her Tampa home.
 Kelley's family is Lebanese-American Maronite Catholic.
 Kelley's friendships with four star Generals David Petraeus and John R. Allen led to her becoming a key figure in the government investigations into the communications of the two men.

 In May 2012, Kelley contacted a local FBI investigator whom she knew, Frederick W. Humphries II, to complain about being cyberstalked.
 This set off a chain of events that eventually led to Petraeus's resignation on November 9, 2012.
 The anonymous emailer was identified as Paula Broadwell, who investigators discovered had been having an affair with Petraeus.